Committee Member Frequently Asked Questions

 6. How much travel is involved?

-Hearings take place either in London or in the Midlands (Coventry, shortly moving to Birmingham).
-You need to be prepared to travel from home to the location of hearings, training or other events and meetings as required.
+Most hearings take place in Birmingham, or on occasion, in London.
+If you are appointed from a region outside the UK, you will join hearings by conferencing facilities (usually skype).
+This may require joining hearings at unusual hours.
+Hearings are usually scheduled to take place at 10:00 UTC (Western European Time).
+You may therefore either need to join hearings by conferencing facilties, or on occasion, you may need to travel from home to the location of hearings, training or other events and meetings as required.
 You will be required to book your travel and accommodation in accordance with the RICS travel and expenses policy.

 7. Is this a fixed term appointment?